Diabetes and Continuous Glucose Monitoring

 Sensor augmented pump therapy (integration of CGMS with insulin pump therapy)

 The goal: A closed loop system that would manage a patient's glucose levels with limited or no input from the patient.
 Although this goal is getting closer, it is still not possible at this time.
 However, data do support the use of CGMS to assist patients with insulin pumps in the management of their diabetes.
 In the STAR 3 trial, sensor augmented pump therapy proved superior in lowering Hgb A1c at 1 year to a regimen of multiple insulin injections guided by capillary glucose blood monitoring.
-There were no differences in the rates of hypoglycemia (note, howvever, that the rates of severe hypoglycemia were low compared to rates seen in previous studies).
+There were no differences in the rates of hypoglycemia (note, however, that the rates of severe hypoglycemia were low compared to rates seen in previous studies).
+Advances in both sensor technology and integration with insulin pumps have greatly advanced the potential for a closed loop system.
+The first hybrid closed loop system has been approved for use in the USA by the Food and Drug Administration.
+Please see the section regarding insulin pumps for further information.

 Sensor lag in glucose readings